Guidelines

 General

-is provided at all times in Dutch airspace, and also so that a
+The purpose of this document is to ensure that quality service is provided at all times in Dutch airspace, and also so that a controller will never find himself submerged or unable to cope.

-position to follow these guidelines.
-Users who do not comply may be
+It is mandatory for all IVAO members controlling an EH* position to follow these guidelines.
+Users who do not comply may be asked to close their position.

 The guidelines

-- Active controllers should be able to use all functions of IvAc, and have read the manual thoroughly.
+1. Active controllers should be able to use all functions of IvAc, and have read the manual thoroughly.

-- All controllers must maintain their ATIS with the following information:
+2. All controllers must maintain their ATIS with the following information:

 - Position name (Full name, not ICAO code. e.g. 'Schiphol Tower', not EHAM_A_TWR)